Yanomic/yanomic.github.io/content/blogs/draft-api-design-of-payment-service-providers/index.md

 ```

 #### Splits
-Fields instrut to split a payment.
+Fields used to instruct how a payment should be split.
 ```markmap{height="200px"}
 - **Splits[]**
   - **account** |`string`: The unique identifier of the account to which the split amount is booked.